All You Need Is Now

 All You Need Is Now is the thirteenth studio album by the English pop rock band Duran Duran.
-Produced by Mark Ronson, a truncated version of the album was released digitally on 21 December 2010.
+Co-produced by the band and Mark Ronson, a truncated version of the album was released digitally on 21 December 2010.
 A physical package was released on 21 March 2011 in Europe on the Tape Modern label (distributed by Edel), and on 22 March 2011 in the United States and Canada on S-Curve Records (distributed by Universal).

 The album peaked at number 11 in the UK, becoming the band's 13th Top 20 album.
 It debuted at number 119 on the US Billboard 200 chart on its initial December 2010 digital release, selling 15,000 copies in its first week.
 It reached number 29 upon its physical release in March 2011.
 The album had sold 76,000 copies in the US as of August 2015.
 Duran Duran promoted the album through the All You Need Is Now tour.